Yhe9718/DAG-UNet/README.md

 ## Data

 * Speech MRI Data - The data is available at [Zenodo](https://zenodo.org/records/10046815).
 The processed dataset in .npy form can be downloaded from [Google Drive](https://drive.google.com/file/d/1wT64P9YtIot7PrxMrnJRkXJ8T5sBSiWS/view?usp=sharing).
 Save the downloaded files to the same folder path as the code for training.
-* Busi Data - The data is available at [Kaggle](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset).
-Create a new folder named 'inputs', and keep the downloaded data to the folder.
+* BUSI Data - The data is available at [Kaggle](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset).
+Create a new folder named `inputs`, and keep the downloaded data to the folder.
 For data with more than one mask, we add the masks together.

 ## Training
 ```